St Andrew Undershaft

 St Andrew Undershaft is a Church of England church in the City of London, the historic nucleus and modern financial centre of London.
 It is located on St Mary Axe, within the Aldgate ward, and is a rare example of a City church that survived both the Great Fire of London and the Blitz.

 The present building was constructed in 1532 but a church has existed on the site since the 12th century.
 Today, St Andrew Undershaft is administered from the nearby St Helen's Bishopsgate church.

 History

 The first church on the site, which today is bordered by St Mary Axe and Leadenhall Street, was built in medieval times, being recorded in 1147.
 It was rebuilt in the 14th century and again in 1532; this third incarnation of the building survives today.
 It is in the Perpendicular style with its entrance located at the base of its off-centre tower.
-The interior is divided into six bays, with many of the original fittings that survived Victorian renovation.
+The interior is divided into six bays, with many of the original fittings that survived the Victorian renovation.
 Formerly, St Andrew Undershaft had one of London's few surviving large stained-glass windows, installed in the 17th century, but this was destroyed in the Baltic Exchange bombing in 1992.